 My future goals include researching Computational Thinking across the Lifecourse to find out more about conceptual development in this area.
-I still care about the invention of new institutions, designed from the ground up, to use the best of modern technology to make learning more widely available and to fit people's lives by designing work focussed learning.
-This entails innovation in the organisational models that have allowed me to fly this far and thus empower more folk to to do the same.
+I still care about the invention of new institutions, designed from the ground up, to use the best of modern technology to make learning more widely available and to fit people's lives through work focussed learning.
+This entails innovation in organisation, based on practices and insights that have allowed me to fly this far, and thus empower more folk to do the same.
 I also interested in developing the history of educational computing through my work on the National Archive of Educational Computing..

 pedagogy • design • evaluation • online community • educational software • multimedia • digital creativity

 I am a founder and director of Core Education UK Ltd, a non-profit team devoted to innovation in learning and technology, across all phases and sectors in education.

 Recent research, consultancy and development contracts are with Macmillan Cancer Support and the British Educational Research Association and earlier with the UK Improvement & Development Agency, UNESCO, the UK Qualifications and Curriculum Authority, BECTa and Apple.

 At Bolton I was Reader in Distributed Learning in the Institute for Educational Cybernetics, where I supervised PhD students, developed new degree courses for work-focussed, action-inquiry learning at undergraduate and postgraduate levels and also worked on the TEL-Map project to support European efforts to roadmap the future of technology enhanced learning.

 At Brunel I was Research Fellow in the School of Information Systems, Computing and Mathematics working on the TEL-Map, Open Discovery Space and Hotel European projects.